Leifhaa/-IN4030-oblig-2/README.md

 The speedsup's can also be viewed from this graph
 ![alt text](docs/speedup-chart.png)

 From this speedup table & graph we can see that the algorithms which uses parallelism performs worse on a small matrixes and better on larger matrixes.
+This is likely due to the costs of making the threads.
 One particular interesting speedup is the Sequential-transition-B. Even though it's a sequential algorithm, it performs quite well compared to the others.
 Due to this, we can see that even though parallellism seems to increase the speed of the algorithm, having a cache-friendly approach seems to be more important for this algorithm rather than having it parallelized.
 Having cache-friendly and parallelize combined however does make the algorithm even faster as the matrix expands

 #### 5. User guide – how to run your program